meddevblockchain/road-map/README.md

   - Realtime; instant checking for individual users who are about to operate
   - Bulk download; storing full product data for disection and distribution to nodes

-##Integrate FDA checking
+##Integrate FDA Checking

 Take directions from simple verification node to allow sysetm to check with FDA.
 Later this will allow direction to different oracle nodes - eg manufacturer catalogues, other regulators, or external blockchains if the code is not recognized

-# Phase 5 - Beta testing, blockchain integrity, open source docmentation
+# Phase 5 - Beta testing, Blockchain Integrity, open source Documentation

 Is the transaction log accurate?
 Tools and testing to prove med-dev.io blockchain with live data

-Hpw to plug in, full details on contract formats, third party integration.
+How to plug in, full details on contract formats, third party integration.

 SDC